azaleacolburn/azaleacolburn/README.md

 - Among other things, I care about computer science, anti-fascism, and philosophy.
 - Application Software Manager on the [Catlin Gabel FRC team](https://www.team1540.org/)
 - I’m currently working on [rhododendron](https://github.com/Ewie21/rhododendron) and an [ioccc](https://www.ioccc.org/) submission, just for fun
-- I like making software but dislike using it.

 <br>